lisenet/disk-space-monitor/README.md

 # disk-space-monitor
-Simple disk space monitor script with email notifications
+Simple disk space monitor script with email notifications.
+Tested on Debian with heirloom-mailx.